Find Your Peace at Alam Shanti, One of the Best Places To Stay in Ubud, Bali

 We loved our stay at Alam Shanti and their sister property Alam Indah just down the road.
 Both settings reflected the peaceful feeling that stayed with us throughout our visit, from the fragrant scent of incense on the breeze, the sound of trickling water everywhere, and the soft exchanges of "Selamat Pagi" each morning.
 It almost defies explanation.
 So I'll just say this.
 If you're planning a trip and wondering where to stay in Ubud, stay here.
 Alam Shanti is one of the loveliest places to stay in Bali.

-Among the best places to stay in Bali are the Alam hotels in Ubud.
+Alam Shanti and Alam Indah are in Nyuhkuning, Ubud, Bali, Indonesia.
+The Alam hotels are among the best places to stay in Bali.
 The family of five hotels include four in Bali and one on the Gili Island of Trawangan: